 If we know we're only going to play in a certain scale, such as C major, we can get by with as few as two frets and four strings -- maybe less.
 If we want to play in multiple scales over a wide tone range, we will need more frets and more strings.

-The easiest way to ensure that our guitar has all the notes we want is simply to imagine the guitar having one string, with the open string as the tonic note, and place a fret for every note (except the tonic) in our chosen scale.
+An easy way to ensure that our guitar has all the notes we want is simply to imagine the guitar having one string, with the open string as the tonic note, and place a fret for every note (except the tonic) in our chosen scale.
 Later, when we add more strings tuned to different notes, each new string will interact with the tuning of that string to introduce some new notes we didn't specifically want and (we hope) some duplicates of the ones we do.

 Wikipedia has a surprisingly comprehensive list of candidate notes (including impressive-sounding names) we could include in our scale.
 Which should we include, and which should we leave out?
 This is largely a matter of taste, but we can narrow it down a bit by asking ourselves what kind of music we want to play.